Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

 These types of storms occur in the desert and flat, dry regions.
 For example, they are relatively common in Arizona and are the third leading cause of weather-related deaths in the state.

 Because the storms reduce visibility, they can cause serious vehicle accidents – like the series of car crashes in 2021 in Utah that left 8 people dead.

 Flooding is one of the costliest and deadliest natural disasters in the USA and worldwide.
 They are also one of the most frequent natural disasters.

-People caught in floods can be swept away by the rapidly-moving water.
+The rapidly moving water can sweep away people caught in floods.
 Vehicle accidents are also common during floods as it only takes six inches of water to make a car lose control, and a foot of water will float small vehicles.